The NFU Environment Forum meets quarterly to discuss environmental issues which affect farming.

 Ian Waller is a first generation tenant farmer at Hampden Bottom Farm.
 I am passionate about environmental protection within the Chiltern Hills and promoting sustainable, commercial farming and integrated farm management.
 I am a keen supporter of Linking Environment and Farming (LEAF) and I have been able to manage the farm so that it is currently part of a High Tier Stewardship scheme.

 He is enthusiastic about educating others in the work that farmers undertake to protect and support nature while producing sufficient food in an environmentally sustainable way.
 I regularly host visits for undergraduates at Reading University, school children, nature groups, Young Farmers and overseas groups on technical visits.

 A full member of BASIS Professional Register and a LEAF demonstration farmer as well as being the chair for LEAF in the south-east of England.
 He is also a Secretary of State appointed board member of the Chilterns Conservation Board and until 2013 I was the Chair for the Campaign for the Farmed Environment for the Bucks, Berks and Oxon area.

 Ian is the former chairman for National Farmers Union (NFU) in Bucks, Berks and Oxon area.
 He was awarded the Farmers Weekly Countryside Farmer of the Year award in 2008 and in the same year was a runner up in the Silver Lapwing award from FWAG.
 He has also been the recipient of several Natural England awards.

 Hedd Pugh is Chair of the NFU Cymru Rural Affairs Board and member of the NFU Environment Forum.
-He farms 880 ha with his three sons - this includes approximately 610 ha of mountains in the Snowdonia National Park including Aran Fawddwy which rises above 2900 ft.
+He farms 800 ha with his two sons - this includes approximately 610 ha of mountains in the Snowdonia National Park including Aran Fawddwy which rises above 2900 ft.